siemens/linux-entra-sso/PRIVACY.md

 with a generic URL.
 The returned token is injected into all http requests hitting the Entra ID login URL.

+### Note on required and optional host permissions

+We utilize the `WebRequest` (Firefox) or `declarativeNetRequest` (Chrome) API to inject the `PRT SSO Cookie` into requests targeting the login provider.
+Since these APIs operate solely on permitted URLs, it's essential to list applications that perform automated token refreshes in the background (e.g., the Teams PWA).
+For privacy reasons, we request the user to enable applications on a case-by-case basis (via the UI or policy).

+## Privacy statement for Microsoft services

 The privacy statement for all Microsoft provided services is found on
 <https://privacy.microsoft.com/en-us/PrivacyStatement>.